Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 How To Reduce Your VPN’s Data Usage

-There are several techniques you can use to reduce the amount of data your VPN uses:
+There are several techniques to reduce the amount of data your VPN uses:

-VPN protocols are the set of instructions that govern how the VPN client (e.g. your smartphone) communicates with the VPN server.
+VPN protocols govern how the VPN client (e.g. your smartphone) communicates with the VPN server.
+Some are more data-efficient than others.

 We tested five of the most popular protocols to calculate the size of their VPN/encryption overhead.
 Here’s what we found:

 NOTE: We also tested the effect of different key lengths (128-bit, 192-bit, and 256-bit) and different ciphers (AES and Camellia) on data use.
-The results showed that these factors had very little impact on the protocol’s overhead, despite frequent misleading claims to the contrary.
+Our results showed that these factors had very little impact on protocol overhead, despite frequent misleading claims to the contrary.

-Roughly speaking, the more data efficient a protocol is, the faster it will be.
+Generally, more data-efficient protocols are faster.
 For instance, WireGuard, IKEv2/IPSec, and PPTP are some of the fastest VPN protocols around.

 It is also commonly assumed that more secure protocols will have larger encryption overheads.
-While this is generally true, WireGuard is currently considered to be secure despite having the smallest overall overhead.
-Whereas PPTP has known security vulnerabilities but still increases data consumption more than IKEv2/IPSec, a comparatively safer protocol.
+While this is generally true, WireGuard is considered secure despite being the most efficient.
+PPTP is less secure despite higher data consumption than IKEv2/IPSec, a safer protocol.

 It might seem obvious, but you can stop your VPN using data by simply switching it off.